-Note: This article has been adopted from a work submitted for a post-graduate course, Strategic Capabilities for Technological Innovation.
+Note: This article has been adapted from a work submitted for a post-graduate course, Strategic Capabilities for Technological Innovation.
 It is my own analysis based on information I could access and has not been endorsed by FIFA or any of the mentioned organisations.

 The Fédération Internationale de Football Association (FIFA) is the governing organisation of international football.
 It was created in 1904 under Swiss law to create an international structure for football governance.
 FIFA was initially designed to be an international sports organisation and was supposed to administer rules and regulate competition, but since the mid-1970s the federation has moved to commercialize and professionalize international football.

 FIFA’s business model revolves around the quadrennial FIFA World Cup tournament, a product which the international federation sells to commercial partners, media broadcasters and fans obtaining billions of dollars in revenue.
 The tournament draws billions of viewers from around the world and is considered the second biggest sporting event in the world behind the Olympics.
 The 2014 FIFA World Cup reached 3.2 billion viewers with 1 billion watching the final between Germany and Argentina.
 FIFA’s main revenue stream has been through the sale of hugely expensive television rights.
-This is further boosted by granting marketing rights to company’s such as Coca-Cola, Visa and Hyundai Motors, its main partners.
+This is further boosted by granting marketing rights to companies such as Coca-Cola, Visa and Hyundai Motors, its main partners.

 FIFA, which is registered as a non-profit association committed to the improvement of the sport, invests the money it earns back in the sport through various development programmes aimed towards constant improvement of football.